The rise of the influence of connected consumers is key to influencer marketing success.

 An effective influencer marketing strategy doesn’t only to organize campaigns sponsored endorsements or recommendations with celebrities.
 It ultimately comes back to advertising, and influenceratis only showcase the brands.

 To regain consumer confidence, crumbling ever since the last economic crisis (see Trust Barometer study – Edelman), we must rely more on long-term relationships.
-The marketing influencer and ambassador programs are not based on popularity contests.
+The ambassador and influencer marketing programs are not based on popularity contests.
 Content creation and the distribution of relevant content are the heart of the strategies.

 The social media marketing strategy of effective influence has several components that can’t be overlooked.
 To get the commitment of users, each step must be used.
 These steps correspond to the 5 pillars of marketing with social media influencers, the 5 C’s: